 If you really need to know how Fruits Basket or Slam Dunk ended, read on to discover what happened in the final arcs or chapters manga -if the manga even finished itself.
 As you probably guessed, this article is SPOILER HEAVY, so proceed with caution.

-Dwindling ratings killed off Bleach before the final story arc, the Thousand Year Blood War, could even be animated.
-In this war, the Quincys return as a threat to the Shinigamis.
+Dwindling ratings ended Bleach before the final story arc, the Thousand Year Blood War, could even be animated.
+The Quincys return in opposition to the Shinigamis.
 The arc remains one of the darkest and grittiest to ever appear in the Bleach universe.
 Blood spatters everywhere, and several major characters die - most notably, Sasakibe, Yamamoto, Unohana, Rose, Ukitake, and Kensei.

 Also Rankedsee more on Bleach

 The anime version of Gantz offers little in the way of explanation as to the purpose of the Gantz sphere - but the manga does.
 In the manga, readers learn the Gantz sphere defends Earth against alien invaders who intend to destroy it.
 This is revealed when a "catastrophe" countdown appears on the sphere.